nigelpoulton/ckad/3 Application Observability and Maintenance/5 Utilizing Container Logs/answers.md

     ```

-1. List the names of the containers in the Pods.
+1. List the names of the containers in the Pod.

     ```
     k get pods counter -o jsonpath='{.spec.containers[*].name}'